 The household population can be split into several different types.
 This is especially useful in determining housing needs and planning communities.
-Region 9 has larger portion family households than the state average except San Juan County and La Plata County.
-A lower portion of these households have children than the state average in all counties.
+Region 12 has a lower proportion of family households than the state average.
+A lower proportion of these households have children than the state average in all counties except Eagle County.

-Non-family households, especially single person nonfamily households, grew faster than the state average in San Juan County and La Plata County.
-Region 9 has a larger concentration of households comprised of a single person over age 65 than the state.
+Non-family households, especially single person, non -family households, grew faster than the state average.
+Region 12 has a lower concentration of households comprised of a single person over age 65 than the state except Jackson County.